-Property Name Default Description channels type The component type name, needs to be spooldir. spoolDir The directory from which to read files from. fileSuffix .COMPLETED Suffix to append to completely ingested files deletePolicy never When to delete completed files: never or immediate fileHeader false Whether to add a header storing the filename fileHeaderKey file Header key to use when appending filename to header ignorePattern ^\$ Regular expression specifying which files to ignore (skip) trackerDir .flumespool Directory to store metadata related to processing of files.
-If this path is not an absolute path, then it is interpreted as relative to the spoolDir. batchSize 100 Granularity at which to batch transfer to the channel inputCharset UTF-8 Character set used by deserializers that treat the input file as text. deserializer LINE Specify the deserializer used to parse the file into events.
-Defaults to parsing each line as an event.
-The class specified must implement EventDeserializer.Builder. deserializer.
-Varies per event deserializer. bufferMaxLines (Obselete) This option is now ignored. bufferMaxLineLength 5000 (Deprecated) Maximum length of a line in the commit buffer.
-Use deserializer.maxLineLength instead. selector.type replicating replicating or multiplexing selector.
-Depends on the selector.type value interceptors Space-separated list of interceptors interceptors.
+Property Name Default Description channels type The component type name, needs to be spooldir spoolDir The directory where log files will be spooled fileSuffix .COMPLETED Suffix to append to completely ingested files fileHeader false Whether to add a header storing the filename fileHeaderKey file Header key to use when appending filename to header batchSize 10 Granularity at which to batch transfer to the channel bufferMaxLines 100 Maximum number of lines the commit buffer can hold bufferMaxLineLength 5000 Maximum length of a line in the commit buffer selector.type replicating replicating or multiplexing selector.
+Depends on the selector.type value interceptors Space separated list of interceptors interceptors.